Crazy quilt embroidery has fascinated stitchers for generations.

 Don't you just love embroidery threads?
 Much of the fun in crazy quilt embroidery is trying them all out.

-Mix and match natural fibers with man-made options.
+Mix and match natural fibres with man-made options.
 Shiny with matt.
 Silk with wool.
 Fine threads with heavier ones.
 Flat with twisted.
 Metallics with rayons.
 Don't forget silk ribbons!

 Useful needles include sharps, betweens, darners, crewel, embroidery, chenille, beading and even the good old tapestry needle.